-The VEPP-4M electron-positron collider is now operating for high-energy physics experiments in the 1.5-2.0 GeV energy range.
-The most important of them is precise measurement of the tau-lepton mass at the producing threshold.
+Since 2004, the principal high-energy physics experiment carried out at the VEPP-4M electron-positron collider is precise measurement of the τ -lepton mass.
+Moreover, a series of experiments to improve measurement accuracy of the J/ψ , $\psi(2s)$ and $\psi(3770)$ mesons has been performed.
 During all the high-energy physics experiments, absolute calibrations of beam energy by the resonant depolarization method and routine energy monitoring using the Compton back-scattering technique were realized.
 Monitoring of beam energy spread, which is also important, was implemented using several techniques.
 To provide the VEPP-4M high performance, some investigation and further development of the machine have been done, the most important results are described.